Kakori conspiracy: Hunger strike in the jail

-After the court gave the judgement of the main Kakori Conspiracy Case on 6 April 1927, a group photograph was taken and all the accused were sent to the different jails of the United Provinces.
-In the prisons, they were asked to wear jail uniforms like the other prisoners which lead to immediate protests and hunger strikes.
+After the court gave the judgement of the main Kakori Action Case on 6 April 1927, a group photograph was taken and all the accused were sent to the different jails of the United Provinces.
+In the prisons, they were asked to wear jail uniforms like the other prisoners which led to immediate protests and hunger strikes.
 The revolutionaries argued that since they had been charged with crimes against the British rule (and supposedly overturning the British Raj), they should be treated as political prisoners and thus should possess the rights and amenities provided to political prisoners.

 The details of their hunger strike are listed below:

 Defense committee

-The legal defence for the arrested revolutionaries was provided by Govind Ballabh Pant, Mohan Lal Saxena, Chandra Bhanu Gupta, Ajit Prasad Jain, Gopi Nath Srivastava, R. M. Bahadurji, B. K. Chaudhury and Kripa Shankar Hajela.
+The legal defence for the arrested revolutionaries was provided by Govind Ballabh Pant, Mohan Lal Saxena, Chandra Bhanu Gupta, Ajit Prasad Jain, Gopi Nath Srivastava, R. M. Bahadurji, B. K. Chaudhury, Nirmal Chandra Chaturvedi and Kripa Shankar Hajela.
+Nirmal Chandra Chaturvedi sought the assistance of his father Chaubey Mukta Prasad to arrange financial assistance to the families of those interned.

-Pandit Jagat Narayan Mulla, a leading advocate from Lucknow and uncle-in-law of Pt.
-Jawaharlal Nehru refused to defend the arrested revolutionaries.
-He was appointed as public prosecutor by the law of court.